Ofarrell23/Team-Profile-Generator/README.md

 and run `npm run test` from the command line.

 ## Questions
 If you have any questions about the repo, please [open an issue](https://github.com/Ofarrell23/Team-Profile-Generator/issues or contact me via email at keyabug@gmail.com.
-You can find more of my work on my GitHub, [ofarrell23](https://github.com/Ofarrell23/).
+You can find more of my work on my GitHub, [Ofarrell23](https://github.com/Ofarrell23/).

 ## Credits
 * Styles for the generated page powered by [Bulma](https://bulma.io/).
 * Employee icons furnished by [Font Awesome](https://fontawesome.com/).
-* Encouragement and solidarity provided by Curtis Lane, TA extrordinaire.
-* Application created by Mila Decker with manic highs and depressive lows.